mrciolino/wiki-backup/characters/bazzert.md

 ### The Sleep Crown
 Once an unknown tool to the party, this item became a favorite for Bazzert as a way to take control of otherwise chaotic situations.
 When placed on the head of any creature, the creature would instantly fall asleep, allowing one to kidnap or kill quietly.
 Soon enough, other members of the party saw the usefulness of the crown and began using it for their own ends. *(Seen as the inspiration for [Bazvrah](/characters/Bazvrah), a maniacal assassin)*

+### Flying T-Rex
+A classic Druid spell `Conjure Woodland Beings` could be used to summon `Eight fey creatures of challenge rating 1/4 or lower`.
+In this fashion, we could summon 8 Pixies which in addition to their inate `Greater Invisibility` could also cast `Polymorph` and `Fly`.
+So since Polymorph has the rule, `The new form can be any beast whose challenge rating is equal to or less than the target's`, we can first use 4 pixies to transform our each character in our level 8 party into a T-Rex, then using the other 4 pixies cast Fly on each one of them.
+Bazzert discovered this dangerous combo and only was able to use it once against darmuths forces before succoming to his coma.
+This powerfull magic combo is where we discoved how powerfull magic can be. *(Seen as the inspiration for [Bazzalt](/characters/Bazzalt), a level 20 pure Druid)*

+# Remaining Notes

 ### The Druid Book
 > How to Kill Gods: